Lee International: Early history

+Acquisition of Colortran

-In June 1985, Lee Electric acquired Colortran, a U.S. manufacturer of lighting products, with a U.K. branch in Norfolk.
+In June 1985, Lee Electric acquired Colortran, a U.S. manufacturer of lighting products, with operations in Burbank, California and with a U.K. branch in Thetford, Norfolk.
 Its products included advanced computerised dimming control systems and specialist lights for theatres and architectural applications.
 Through this acquisition the Lee Group secured an international network of distributors and agents.

+In a deal reported to be worth around £3.7 million, Lee paid £850,000 in cash and the rest was to service Colortran's existing debt finance.
+Lee bought 85 percent of Colortran Holdings Inc. from Forward Technology Industries Inc. whilst Ken Boyda, Colortran's CEO, retained a 15 percent stake.
+Lee later acquired this outstanding 15 percent in December 1985 in exchange for shares.
+Lee also contracted through Colortran to buy 2.3 acres of land with office and factory buildings at Thetford for £460,000 cash.

+The manufacturing business was renamed Lee Colortran and saw the factory at Thetford refurbished whilst Lee International's site at Kearsley, Bolton became the northern England manufacturing base for Lee Colortran where the factory also undertook research and development of new electronic lighting control equipment.
+In North America, office space, factory and warehousing, split between two sites in Burbank, California was leased.

 In November 1985, MTI acquired Mitchell Camera Corporation, which was based in Los Angeles and was one of the oldest manufacturers of film cameras.
 The acquisition reduced the Lee Group's interest in MTI to 53.9%, which was further reduced to 29.9 per cent.
 As part of the reorganisation that took place prior to the Offer for Sale.

-Lee International was formed in May 1985, and is now the holding company for the Lee Group.
+Acquisition of Humphries Holdings PLC and public listing

 In November 1985, Lee International made a recommended cash offer for a listed company, Humphries Holdings PLC, which rents lighting equipment in Europe, manufactures low voltage lighting, operates music recording studios and duplicated video tapes.
 The offer was declared unconditional on 5 December 1985 at which date it had been accepted in respect of shares representing 94.2% of the issued share capital.
+The acquisition of Humphries Holding included Mole-Richardson French, Spanish and Austrian companies.